runxiyu/philo/notes/clph/plato.md

   common view of a city
 * Law is a distribution of reason (or, Saunders translates it as edicts of reason)

+## The origin of the Politeia

+How does one discover the craft of politics, or the craft of law-giving?

+* How do cities come to be?
+* How long have *cities* been in existence?

+### The flood hypothesis

+* The many tales of destruction visited upon humanity, by floods, plagues, and many other things, after which only a small remnant of the human species is left behind.

+### The structure of book three

+* After the flood: foundations
+* Sparta
+  * A success story
+  * The greatest ignorance
+* Persia
+  * The mixed constitutions
+  * Moderation in Sparta (well, the value in the political culture)
+* Athens

+### After the flood, before the descent

+* Physical items, i.e. tools and instruments, have perished
+* "The craft of politics and other field of knowledge... were gone"
+* The lack but the need of lawgiving
+* Autocracy (dunasteia) exists
+  * A single person
+* How is it a politeia?
+  * Rule (arche)
+  * Politeia as an expansion of ancestral law
+* The truest form of kingship?
+  * The concept of a Basilera
+  * Monarchical rule, rather than patriatrical rule
+  * This primitive natural form of human society is not

+### The descent

+* Isolation between settlements due to each having its own eldest member as ruler and their distinctive customs
+* Each group would find its own norms satisfactory and prefer them to those of other groups
+* "We have stumbled upon the origin of lawgiving, even without knowing it."

+#### The original lawgiving

+* "Jointly review various practices (nomima)
+* Having the incentive to choose norms that work for the whole group
+* Note that the original lawgiging is *replicated* by the introduction of the three interlocutors, raised under such distinguished laws.

+### The third phase
+... in which... every kind of political system and polity arises

+* The fall of Troy
+* Revolts (e.g. Achaens to Dorians)

+#### The formation of Sparta

+* What is a good foundation for a city?
+* Reverse engineering the success stories of cities

+#### The Dorian Alliance

+* Argos, Messene, and Sparta.
+* Swore an oath:
+  * Would not make their rule more oppressive overtime.
+  * If the above is kept, the subjects would not attempt to overthrow.
+  * Kings promised to come to the defense of any kings or people who were being wronged.
+  * People promised to come to the defense of any kings or peopel who were being wronged.

+### Sparta

+### Athens

 <!-- vim: tw=72 nowrap
 -->